Parcl Labs Price Feed Whitepaper

 The Parcl Labs Price Feed (PLPF) represents the sole presently available daily estimate of residential real estate price per square foot across multiple markets with varying geographic scopes (States, Metros, Cities, etc.), that looks at all available transactions in a systematic and standardized way.
 The PLPF allows users to monitor real-time price fluctuations in their respective markets with minimal delay with minimal lag and with an indicator (median price per square feet) that is easy to understand and that can be used to compare more representatively with other markets.

-This approach represents a significant departure from existing solutions such as the previously mentioned Case Shiller Index, which provides users solely with an index comparing the value of the average home in a given month with the value of the average home in 2000, the most recent baseline reference year.
-Even if we were able to independently establish the average price of a home in 2000, a user would need to perform unintuitive transformations to get the average price of a home across a given period of time.
-In the hypothetical scenario where a user can make this transformation, the end result is the average price of a home in a given market and comparison across different geographies would not be standardized to a metric that allows this type of comparison; a similarly priced condo in New York City is not necessarily comparable to a single family home in Tampa, Florida or Washington DC.
-The PLPF addresses this and offers a normalized metric (median price per square feet) that can be compared across markets and that can be used to gauge historical price fluctuations; a square foot of property is the same dimension across all imperial system markets.
+This approach represents a significant departure from existing solutions such as the previously mentioned Case Shiller Index, which provides users with an index whose base level is set to 100 in January 2000, comparing the value of the average home in a given month with the value of the average home in January of 2000.
+While the Case Shiller Index does allow for comparison of properties across geographies, in our view, using an index such as this requires more steps and data work to understand how much a typical home costs in a respective geography.
+The PLPF simplifies this by offering a normalized metric (median price per square feet) that can be compared across markets and that can be used to gauge historical price fluctuations; a square foot of property is the same dimension across all imperial system markets.
 Future markets accustomed to metric systems will use a square meter as the unit of analysis.

 At Parcl Labs we have developed a price feed (PLPF) that tracks price changes on a daily basis across the widest variety of markets for all property types, such that users can understand the real-time dynamics of pricing in their markets and in other markets across the country, and eventually around the world.
 The Parcl Labs Price Feed addresses the following: